 In 2013, we issued and sold convertible promissory notes in an aggregate principal amount of \$8.8 million.
 We refer to these notes as our 2013 convertible notes.
 Our 2013 convertible notes bear interest at an annual rate of 7% and are payable after one year upon demand made by the holders of at least 60% of the aggregate principal amount outstanding under our 2013 convertible notes.
-Upon the closing of this offering, all principal and accrued interest under our 2013 convertible notes will convert into an aggregate of shares of common stock, assuming an initial public offering price per share of \$\, \text{, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that the offering closes on \$\, \text{, 2014.}\$ For more information on the 2013 convertible notes, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness."
+Upon the closing of this offering, all principal and accrued interest under our 2013 convertible notes will convert into an aggregate of 1,319,302 shares of common stock at the initial public offering price per share of \$7.00 and assuming that the offering closes on April 15, 2014.
+For more information on the 2013 convertible notes, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness."

 In 2014, we issued and sold 7% convertible promissory notes in an aggregate principal amount of \$8.5 million.
 We refer to these notes as our 2014 convertible notes.
 Our 2014 convertible notes bear interest at an annual rate of 7% and are payable after February 26, 2015 upon demand made by the holders of at least 60% of the aggregate principal amount outstanding under our 2014 convertible notes.
-Upon closing of this offering, all principal and accrued interest under our 2014 convertible notes, which convert at 77.5% of the initial public offering price, will convert into an aggregate of shares of our common stock, assuming an initial public offering price per share of \$\\$, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that the offering closes on \$\\$, 2014.
+Upon closing of this offering, all principal and accrued interest under our 2014 convertible notes, which convert at 77.5% of the initial public offering price, or \$5.43 per share, will convert into an aggregate of 1,582,931 shares of our common stock, assuming that the offering closes on April 15, 2014.